-7 The only exception to this are some lands formerly owned by State Owned Enterprises.
+10 The only exception to this is some lands formerly owned by State Owned Enterprises.
 In these cases, there is a memorial over the title specifying the encumbrance.
-Greater Wellington does not hold any lands within the Battle Hill Farm Forest Park affected by this provision.
+The Regional Council does not hold any lands within the Battle Hill Farm Forest Park affected by this provision.

-Tangata Whenua interests are respected by working together to:
+Tangata whenua interests are respected by working together to:

-- Recognise and provide for the traditional guardianship role of Tangata Whenua - Actively protect Tangata Whenua interests in respect of their lands, forests, fisheries and other taonga.
+- Recognise and provide for the traditional guardianship role of tangata whenua - Actively protect tangata whenua interests in respect of their lands, forests, fisheries and other taonga.

-- 4.9 Consistent with Greater Wellington's management role and reasonable public use and enjoyment, to work with Tangata Whenua to: - Develop and maintain relationships based on good faith, co-operation and understanding. - Consult with Tangata Whenua in accordance with the provisions of the Local Government Act 2002. - Determine opportunities for the practical expression of traditional guardianship roles of Tangata Whenua and the maintenance of mauri. - Recognise and provide for the customary use of natural resources by Tangata Whenua within the context of sustainable management and in accordance with relevant legislation. - Recognise Tangata Whenua knowledge in defining the cultural importance of areas, the information provided to the public, and the interpretation of Tangata Whenua histories. - Provide appropriate opportunities for Tangata Whenua participation in the management and protection of wahi tapu. - Promote awareness of, and respect for, Tangata Whenua culture, interests, heritage, language and place names within the parks. - 4.10 Take account of relevant Treaty of Waitangi claims when developing policies and plans and making management decisions, and acquiring or disposing of lands. - 4.11 Identify and, where appropriate, make provision for the specific recreational needs of Tangata Whenua.
+- 4.9 Consistent with Greater Wellington's management role and reasonable public use and enjoyment, to work with tangata whenua to: - Develop and maintain relationships based on good faith, co-operation and understanding. - Consult with tangata whenua in accordance with the provisions of the Local Government Act 2002. - Determine opportunities for the practical expression of traditional guardianship roles of tangata whenua and the maintenance of mauri. - Recognise and provide for the customary use of natural resources by tangata whenua within the context of sustainable management and in accordance with relevant legislation. - Recognise tangata whenua knowledge in defining the cultural importance of areas, the information provided to the public, and the interpretation of tangata whenua histories. - Provide appropriate opportunities for tangata whenua participation in the management and protection of waahi tapu. - Promote awareness of, and respect for, tangata whenua culture, interests, heritage, language and place names within the parks. - 4.10 Take account of relevant Treaty of Waitangi claims when developing policies and plans and making management decisions, and acquiring or disposing of lands. - 4.11 Identify and, where appropriate, make provision for the specific recreational needs of tangata whenua.

-Greater Wellington will honour the obligations articulated in the policies and objectives above.
-In this way the values and needs of Tangata Whenua will be incorporated into the area's management in a culturally appropriate manner.
-Working together will help ensure that taonga and wahi tapu will be actively protected for future generations.
+The Regional Council will honour the obligations articulated in the policies and objectives above.
+In this way the values and needs of tangata whenua will be incorporated into the area's management in a culturally appropriate manner.
+Working together will help ensure that taonga and waahi tapu will be actively protected for future generations.

-Research, monitoring and review
+Part E - Research, monitoring and review

 Good information is essential to understand and manage the many values that are important within the regional park.
 Conducting research, monitoring and reviewing activities and actions are the key methods for gathering information about the park.
-With information gathered by the Department of Conservation, other researchers, Tangata Whenua and the community, Greater Wellington is able to see how the environment is changing over time.
-In addition, understanding the impact of management decisions on the park allows Greater Wellington to assess its performance to see whether the desired results are achieved and whether techniques are effective and/or efficient.
+With information gathered by the Department of Conservation, other researchers, tangata whenua and the community, the Regional Council is able to see how the environment is changing over time.
+In addition, understanding the impact of management decisions on the park allows the Regional Council to assess its performance to see whether the desired results are achieved and whether techniques are effective and/or efficient.

-Greater Wellington monitors indigenous ecosystems to assess the effects of management on overall ecosystem health.
-The two broad approaches are 'state of the environment' and 'outcome' (or results) monitoring.
+The Regional Council monitors indigenous ecosystems to assess the effects of management on overall ecosystem health.
+The two broad approaches are "state of the environment" and 'outcome' (or results) monitoring.
 The first approach allows an assessment of the environment's health, whereas the second helps determine the success of management.
 Plots, surveys, and surveillance are common techniques currently used to assess ecosystem health.
 Threatened or pest species are monitored to assess their status and whether management techniques are successful.

 To ensure that we meet the regional community's needs within the park, surveys are taken every two years.
-Feedback from visitor's comments and submissions are also important for Greater Wellington to understand the community's needs and requirements.
+Feedback from visitor's comments and submissions are also important for the Regional Council to understand the community's needs and requirements.
 Participation in the plan review allows everybody the opportunity to put their views forward and have them considered.